Human-Guided Fair Classification for Natural Language Processing

-For active learning, we freeze the underlying BERT model during the active learning selection and only apply MC-Dropout on the level of the classifier head, similar to \citep{griesshaber2020fine}, but unlike them we do not use BALD \citep{houlsby2011bayesian} and instead approximate $p(y|s,s')$ averaging the models' predicted probabilities $p_{\hat{\varphi}}(y|s,s',w)$ for $50$ sampled dropout masks $w$.
-We call this approach LC-UNC and experimented with various alternative selection criteria.
-Unlike LC-UNC, LC directly approximates $1-\max_{y}p(y|s,s')$ using a single forward pass through the $\hat{\varphi}$ with deactivated dropout.
-BALD is the approach from \cite{griesshaber2020fine}, while VARRA and Majority approximate $1-\max_{y}p(y|s,s')$ using MC-Dropout differently than LC-UNC: In Majority, $p(y|s,s')$ is approximated as the fraction of dropout samples $w$ for which $\hat{\varphi}=1$, while VARRA averages $1-\max_{y}p_{\hat{\varphi}}(y|s,s',w)$ over dropout samples $w$ instead of averaging $p_{\hat{\varphi}}(y|s,s',w)$ before applying the maximum operator.
-In addition, the table contains the "automatic relabeling" condition in which $D_{i}$ is selected from the whole of $C$ rather than just the previously unlabeled examples $D_{i}\subset C \setminus \bigcup_{j<i} D_{j}$.
-During training, pairs $(s,s')$ that have been queried multiple times are labelled according to the majority vote of all queries, and as $0.5$ in case of a tie.
 We validate the efficacy of our active learning approach for learning the similarity function $\varphi(s,s')$ with a limited amount of noisy queries.
 For this, we define two synthetic similarity functions $\varphi_{i}: i\in \{1,2\}$.
 The first, $\varphi_{1}$ is equal to zero, whenever a pair $(s,s')$ was generated via word replacement and equal to one otherwise, as in the first experiment from the previous section.
 The second, $\varphi_{2}$ is equal to zero, whenever the group $j$ of $s$ that was removed and the added group $j'$ in $s'$ are within the same category of gender and sexuality, race, or religion, and equal to one otherwise.